FabioRobertiCosta/project-huddle-devquest/README.md

 ## Overview

-This is the result of 4 months of Fron
+This is the result of 4 months of Fronend development studies at the DevQuest fullstacy course in Brazil.

 ### The challenge